NOA-ReACT/PollyXT-SCC-Pipelines/docs/auth.rst

 * HTTP Login: The credentials for the first login when you access https://scc.imaa.cnr.it/
 * Account Login: The credentials for the login menu, top right of the homepage

 You need to provide both for the application to work.
-You can set them using the :code:`config` command:
+You can set them using the :code:`login` command:

 .. code-block:: sh

-  # Replace $username and $password with your credentials

-  # HTTP Login
-  pollyxt_pipelines config http.username $username
-  pollyxt_pipelines config http.password $password

-  # Account login
-  pollyxt_pipelines config auth.username $username
-  pollyxt_pipelines config auth.password $password
+  pollyxt_pipelines login

 .. danger::